A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification: Skew-Sensitive Evaluation Framework

-In this section, we present our new evaluation framework designed to measure model accuracy for multi-class classification problems in presence of arbitrary skews among class distributions and/or importances.
+In this section, we present our new evaluation framework for multi-class learning problems in presence of arbitrary skews among class distributions and/or importances.
 Our framework builds on and extends commonly used scalar / threshold metrics such as $Accuracy$.
 These metrics were originally designed for binary classification problems, where there is typically more emphasis on one class (the positive class, e.g., anomalies).
 To adopt them to multi-class problems where there is no such single-class emphasis, each class' metric can be computed separately and then an overall aggregation (i.e., arithmetic mean) can be performed.
 For example, $Accuracy$ has been extended to $Balanced Accuracy$ by following this approach.
 In our framework, we follow a similar aggregation strategy, however, we do it in a more generalized way that allows custom class weights to capture class importance.
 Furthermore, these class weights can be based on any importance criteria such as rarity, cost, risk, expected benefits, and possibly a hybrid of multiple such criteria.
 Therefore, it is critical to provide a flexible formulation that allows users or domain experts to adjust the weights as needed by their problem instance.
-In what follows, we present our new class-weighted evaluation framework in a top-down fashion.
+In what follows, we present our new skew-sensitive evaluation framework in a top-down fashion.
 Using the basic notation summarized in Table \ref{tab:notation}, we first formulate the general framework, and then we describe how this framework can be customized to different importance criteria scenarios by specializing the weights in a principled manner.
 For ease of exposition, we first focus on $Accuracy$ as the underlying performance metric, and then we discuss how our approach can be adopted to other similar metrics.
+Finally, we end this section with a brief discussion of how our framework can be used in model training.